frec3044/git-quarto-intro/assignment/instructions.md

 Also, save your GitHub PAT to a password manager to find it in the future (in case you need to interact with GitHub from a different computer).

 6. Go to Canvas and get the link to accept the assignment.
 Copy and paste the link in a web browser.
 Accept the assignment.
+You may need to check your email for an email from GitHub confirming that you want to join the GitHub Classroom that is associated with the class.
+This email is different from an email about accepting the assignment.

 7. Go to your assignment at <https://github.com/frec-3044-Spring26>.
 Click on the repository.